sbeardsl/xojoGestures/ReadMe-Full.txt

 To see the module in action run the ExampleOne which shows off most of the supported gestures.

 [Note: Xojo 2014 3.0 and 3.1 have a bug with importing modules containing classes.
-(Feedback #37436, fixed Dec 19th) Until an update with the fix is released you will need to copy and paste from after opening the iOSGesture_module instead of importing the module directly.]
+(Feedback #37436, fixed Dec 19th) Until an update with the fix is released you will need to open the iOSGestures_module in the IDE and copy and paste iOSGestures from there instead of importing the module directly.]

 To begin experimenting for yourself:
 1) Create a new iOS Project